Ladder99/ladder99/docs/page/coniguration.md

 ## Compose.yaml

-The main Docker configuration file is in `ladder99/services/compose.yaml` -
+The main Docker configuration file for Ladder99 is in `ladder99/services/compose.yaml` -

 ```yaml
 # docker compose file for the complete ladder99 pipeline.